kaslusimoes/MSc-Thesis/source/43_mfantiresults.md

 ![Free energy $f(x, y)$ landscape when $\beta = 10.0, \delta = 0.25, \varepsilon = 0.6$ and $\rho_A = \rho_B = 0.5$.
 This is a region in which there is no consensus among the communities](images/freeenergy-beta10-delta25-eps6-rho05.png){#fig:freeenergydisorder width='60%'}

 We also present the other $2$ expected behaviours: consensus and polarization in [@fig:freeenergyconsensus; and @fig:freeenergypolarization].
 Note that depending on the initial choice $(x_0, y_0)$ of alignment of the communities with the issue being discussed the society (the iterative algorithm) would converge to different and opposing states.
+This does not mean much about the dynamics of the model, it is only a statement on which group would align in favor of against of a given opinion (e.g. in one hypothetical situation community $A$ could be in favor of a free basic income policy and community $B$ against it, whereas under another initial condition the communities would change roles).

 ![Free energy $f(x, y)$ landscape when $\beta = 10.0, \delta = 0.8, \varepsilon = 0.2$ and $\rho_A = \rho_B = 0.5$.
 This is a region in which there is overall consensus among the society](images/freeenergy-beta10-delta8-eps2-rho05.png){#fig:freeenergyconsensus width='60%'}